bdheard/PythonEssentials/Slides/Module04.md

 - Lists are collections of items.
 - Lists can be expanded or contracted as needed.
 - Can contain any data type.
-- Used to store a single column collection of information
+- Used to store a single value or a collection.

 ![](../media/list.png)